Sonoma Film Festival ramping up for 20th annual

 Opening night is Wednesday, March 29, with a 5 p.m. reception in the Back Lot Tent, with sips and samples from some of Sonoma’s finest restaurants and wineries.
 “The Promise,” (above) starring Christian Bale and Angela Sarafyan, will air at the Sebastiani Theatre at 7 p.m.
 Set during the last days of the Ottoman Empire, film explores a love triangle between a brilliant medical student, a beautiful, sophisticated woman, and a renowned American journalist based in Paris.
 “Piper,” a Pixar animated film, will be shown before each screening.

-The festival on Thursday, March 30, with a full day of screenings.
+Thursday, March 30 is a full day of screenings.
 Highlights include the Student Showcases from 8am-12pm at the Sebastiani Theatre.
-Peter Hansen, the director of the Media Arts Program at Sonoma Valley High School has selected Owen Summers stop-action claymation film “Magic Beans” to be accepted into the Sonoma International Film Festival.
+Peter Hansen, the director of the Media Arts Program at Sonoma Valley High School has selected Owen Summers’ stop-action claymation film “Magic Beans” to be accepted into the Sonoma International Film Festival.
 Owen is a senior at Sonoma Valley High School.

 Kiara Ramirez will be awarded the inaugural SIFF Emerging Artist Award.
 This award has been selected for post-high school filmmakers who exemplify the spirit of independent filmmakers with career aspiration in the film arts.
 Kiara is a 2016 graduate from Mendocino High School.
 Her first film, which she has produced and directed, is the “mini-doc” “Behind the Wall.”